Buying U.S. Savings Bonds for Safe Interest Earnings

 You can probably earn more at an FDIC-insured online bank account, but savings bonds may provide tax benefits in some cases to help enhance your returns.

 You may be able to wait until the bond matures or you take certain actions to claim interest income on bonds.
 Ultimately, you might be able to delay claiming the interest income until you redeem the bonds or give up ownership and have bonds reissued (or until they mature, which is typically 30 years after issue).
 If you don’t want to claim income now, but you wouldn’t mind claiming it later, savings bonds might help.

 Offsetting Education Expenses

 Another potential benefit is the Education Tax Exclusion (or Education Savings Bond Program).
 If you cash in your bonds and use them for qualified higher education expenses, you may be able to exclude that income from taxes.
-Be sure to follow the rules regarding the type of expenses, income limits, and more that are detailed at the Savings Bond for Education site.
+Be sure to follow the rules regarding the type of expenses and income limits.

 State and Local Tax Exemption